 Israel’s High Court Halts Medical Cannabis Reform

-Israel’s High Court of Justice has on reforms to the country’s supply of medical cannabis.
+Israel’s High Court of Justice has

 The interim order, which was issued on December 5, concerns pricing issues between patients and suppliers.